OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Yet, I must admit that the loop on the sandals took some getting used to.

-Initially, it caused a slight discomfort as it kept rubbing against my toe, but once I found the correct adjustment, the sandals became incredibly comfortable and provided a secure fit throughout the day.
+Initially, it caused a slight discomfort as it kept rubbing against my toe, but once I found the correct adjustment, these Chaco sandals became quite comfortable and provided a secure fit throughout the day.

 I appreciated the ability to customize them with the adjustable strap system, which gave me a snug feel and no ankle chaffing.